 Ohio's Aviation Pioneers

 Stop for lunch in Piqua or Troy.
-Some restaurant recommendations can be found by contacting Leiann Stewart at 800-348-8993 or by visiting www.homegrowngreat.com.
+Some restaurant recommendations can be found by contacting Meghan Rodriguez at firstname.lastname@example.org or 1-800-348-8993 or by visiting www.homegrowngreat.com.

 The National Museum of the United States Air Force is the world’s largest and oldest military aviation museum.
-The museum is comprised of 17 acres of indoor exhibits with more than 360 aerospace vehicles and missiles.
-The museum uses both chronological and subjective layouts to tell the exciting story of aviation development from the days of the Wright brothers at Kitty Hawk to current stealth technology.
-When you visit this magnificent museum, you will also enjoy a 140 foot tall missile silo with a viewing balcony, a research and development gallery including the world’s only XB-70 Valkyrie bomber and sensory rich dioramas with mannequins, theatrical lighting and sound effects.
-And, you won’t want to miss the presidential aircraft including Kennedy’s Air Force One.
+The museum uses both chronological and subjective layouts to tell the exciting story of aviation development from the days of the Wright Brothers to current stealth technology.
+The National Aviation Hall of Fame is also located inside the museum.
+You also won’t want to miss the presidential aircraft including Kennedy’s Air Force One.